 My lemon loaf revisions

-My idea was to create a moist lemon loaf with a lemon curd or lemon pudding like layer in the middle or near to the middle of the cake.
+My idea was to create a moist lemon loaf with lemon curd or lemon pudding-like layer in the middle or near to the middle of the cake.

 Another favourite cake that I make is a cherry pound cake where I follow a similar procedure and is a hit at any function we bring it to.